Easy waterproof beach blanket DIY | Keep yourself dry and comfortable w this fun picnic plaid you can make yourself.

 For this summer craft project, for the top layer, you could use a cotton or wool blanket, or as I prefer, 2 colorful large beach towels.
 Or, buy a fabric for the top layer.

 For the bottom layer, you need a waterproof fabric.
-Here’s a handy link to look around on Amazon. (#ad) –
+Here’s a handy link to look around: on Amazon. –

 (You may want to consider ‘ripstop’ i.e. a fabric that is also resistant to ripping. )

-You can also add ‘waterproof fabric spray‘ (#ad) to a fabric you already have for the bottom, which might reduce the waste in the world, and get you what you need for less.
+You can also add ‘waterproof fabric spray‘ (#affiliate) to a fabric you already have for the bottom, which might reduce the waste in the world, and get you what you need for less.

 1. Prewash all fabric and other material, so that any potential shrinkage is dealt with. :-)